-If a student feels that he/she has not been fairly evaluated in an assessment the first step is to approach the class teacher to discuss the grade given and the marking of the task.
+If a student feels that they have not been fairly evaluated in an assessment, the first step is to approach the class teacher to discuss the grade given and the marking of the task.

-Should the student wish to take the matter further, he/she must complete an "Appeals" form [Student Drive/NCEA Information and Forms] and hand it to the HOD within one week of first sighting their graded assessment.
+Should the student wish to take the matter further, they must complete an "Appeals" form [www.northcote.school.nz/our-school/students/ncea] and hand it to the HOD within one week of first sighting their graded assessment.

-The HOD will, in consultation with the class teacher, re-consider the work against the assessment schedule and the national standard and if necessary consult an outside expert.
+The HOD will, in consultation with the class teacher, re-consider the work against the assessment schedule and the national standard and, if necessary, consult an outside expert.
 A student appealing a grade can expect a written response within one week of the appeal being received.

-If a student feels that he/she has been treated unfairly when there has been an alleged breach of the assessment rules the first step is to discuss the matter with the Senior Manager in charge of assessment, Ms. Russell.
+If a student feels that they have been treated unfairly when there has been an alleged breach of the assessment rules, the first step is to discuss the matter with the Senior Leader in charge of assessment, Ms Meade.
 This process may also be used to appeal a ruling on a Breach of Assessment Rules.